HYPOCRITE IDLER 1Q2021

 - H.G.
 Wells’s The World Set Free (1914), introduced by Sarah Cole (plus an afterword by yours truly)

-- Voices of the Radium Age, a collection of Radium Age proto-sf stories that I’ve selected and introduced
+- Voices from the Radium Age, a collection of Radium Age proto-sf stories that I’ve selected and introduced

 Seth, the talented cartoonist and illustrator with whom I’m also collaborating on The Adventurer’s Glossary, has shared his RADIUM AGE cover illustrations and designs with me… they’re brilliant.
 He will also design a RADIUM AGE BOOKS logo; see his initial sketch, above.